petrtsv/HSEDuck/Readme.md

 `/join CONTEST_ID` — join the contest with given id

+`/join global` — join an eternal global competition is

 ## Manual deployment

 To deploy the application on your own you have to: